vega-2135/NeuroCare-Practice/README.md

 - **Header Navigation Bar:**
   Found on every page, the navigation bar facilitates easy navigation across the website, enabling users to quickly locate the information they seek about our neurology services.

-- **Footer Copyright Info:**
-  Displayed on every page, the copyright information in the footer safeguards the intellectual property rights of our neurology medical practice.

 - **Footer Social Icons:**
   Accessible on every page, social icons in the footer provide users with a direct link to our clinic's social platforms, enhancing connectivity and engagement with our neurology community.